-The appointed officials and staff appointed to head each department within the District are charged with implementation of various activities in the plan.
+The appointed officials and staff appointed to head each department within the District are charged with implementation of various activities in the Plan Update.
 During the quarterly reviews as described later in this section, an assessment of progress on each of the goals and activities in this LHMP Update should be determined and noted.
 At that time, recommendations were made to modify timeframes for completion of activities, funding resources, and responsible entities.
-On a annual basis, the priority standing of various activities may also be changed.
-Some activities that are found not to be doable may be deleted from the LHMP Update entirely and activities addressing problems unforeseen during plan development may be added.
+On an annual basis, the priority standing of various activities may also be changed.
+Some activities that are found not to be doable may be deleted from the LHMP Update entirely and activities addressing problems unforeseen during development of the Plan Update may be added.